Measuring Unruh radiation from accelerated electrons: Introduction

 It is well known that particle-production phenomena can occur in a curved or dynamic spacetime \cite{Birrell:1982q,Fulling:1989nb,Parker:2009uva}.
 Famously, thermal radiation arises from particle production near the event horizon of a black hole, an effect known as Hawking radiation \cite{Hawking:1974rv,Hawking:1975vcx}.
 It had been noted earlier that particle production also occurs due to the varying gravitational field in an expanding Universe \cite{1939Phy.....6..899S,Parker:1968mv,Parker:1969qf,Parker:2012at}.
 (Although Schr\"odinger \cite{1939Phy.....6..899S} had remarked on this `alarming phenomenon' even earlier, his argument was not correct in detail \cite{Parker:1972vb}.)
 Of particular interest is the inflationary epoch in the early Universe when the Hubble expansion rate was very high and spacetime was very curved and dynamic.
 Understanding particle production during inflation should help to embed it in a physical framework \cite{Lyth:1998xn} and also elucidate non-thermal production of supermassive dark matter in the early universe \cite{Chung:1998zb}.

 Simply put, an expanding space-time causes creation operators to evolve into superpositions of creation and annihilation operators.
 This so-called Bogoliubov transformation implies the creation of particle-antiparticle pairs --- a consequence of the mappings between the Fock (particle number) states associated with different reference frames.
-This can happen in a curved spacetime or in an accelerating frame in flat spacetime \cite{Fulling:1972md,Davies:1974th}, both of which may be interpreted via the equivalence principle as due to gravitational particle production .
+This can happen in a curved spacetime or in an accelerating frame in flat spacetime \cite{Fulling:1972md,Davies:1974th}, both of which may be interpreted via the equivalence principle as due to gravitational particle production.

 Gravitational particle production has not been directly seen.
 Whereas primordial density perturbations are indeed observed via their imprint on the cosmic microwave background (CMB), to establish that these were generated during inflation requires detection of the concommitant primordial gravitational waves via their B-mode polarisation signature in the CMB; such a claim was made by the BICEP collaboration but subsequently shown to be unjustified \cite{Liu:2014mpa,BICEP2:2015nss}.
-However, soon to be commissioned multi-petawatt laser facilities \cite{eli} will enable us to access and control the unprecedented large acceleration they can impart to e.g. electrons which may lead to the observation for the first time of particle production in a non-inertial reference frame.
+However, soon to be commissioned multi-petawatt laser facilities \cite{Weber2017,gales2018} will enable us to access and control the unprecedented large acceleration they can impart to e.g. electrons which may lead to the observation for the first time of particle production in a non-inertial reference frame.
 This would constitute the experimental confirmation of the Fulling-Davies-Unruh effect \cite{Fulling:1972md,Davies:1974th,Unruh:1976db} which is considered to be equivalent to Hawking radiation as a consequence of black hole thermodynamics, and a pointer to quantum gravity.

 Our purpose here is to clarify what can be measured in such experiments and to guide experimentalists with simple models that follow from basic principles.
-We do not attempt rigorous derivations but rather aim to provide physically meaningful insights.
-This paper is an expanded version of what we have presented at the Multi Petawatt Prioritization workshop \cite{mp3}.
+Any claim of detection of Unruh radiation needs to be an unambiguous measurement in the laboratory frame of an effect that tells us that thermal radiation is present in the accelerated frame.
+We do not attempt rigorous derivations but rather aim to provide physically meaningful insights; this paper is an expanded version of our presentation at the Multi Petawatt Prioritization workshop \cite{mp3}.
+We refer the reader to Crispino {\it et al.} \cite{Crispino2008} for an advanced discussion of Unruh radiation.